1nVitr0/plugin-vscode-daily-timelog/README.md

   - Task 2: 7h 15m
   - Task 3: 15m
   - Checking Mails: 1h 15m
+  - You can also use the !break tag in this section: !break 1h
 timeLog:
-  - "08:00": START WORK (This line must always be present)
+  - "08:00": !begin Let's Start!
+(This line must always be present)
   - "08:45": Task 1
   - "09:00": Daily
   - "10:30": Task 2
   - "12:00": Task 1
-  - "13:00": BREAK (Breaks are in the works)
+  - "13:00": !break use the !break tag for breaks
   - "14:45": Task 3
   - "17:00": Extra Task
 ```